RONNCC/bumps/README.txt

-Bayesian uncertainty modeling for parametric systems, or peak fitting with error bars.
+Bayesian uncertainty modeling for parametric systems (BUMPS), or peak fitting with error bars.

 Bumps has a variety of optimization algorithms available for locating the most like value for function parameters given data, and for exploring